By Jake Buvala | Last updated: January 7, 2026 | Originally published: April 2011

 I had dreamed about getting a dog for as long as I can remember.
 I read all the books.
 Spent hours researching online.
 I learned to handle dogs by helping my friends with theirs.

-We found her on the first day.
+We found her on the first day of our search.

-She was an eight-week old German shepherd mix, tucked away in the last kennel.
+An eight-week old German shepherd mix, tucked away in the last kennel.
 Clumsily chewing her toes, she lost her balance and rolled onto her back.
 She was an adorable goofball.
 She was everything I wanted.

 Then we took her home.